 Any business whether it’s a single location SMB (small and medium-sized business), popular national brand or globally recognized chain/organization which meets its customers face-to-face either through storefront, office or service area is termed as a local business.

-The promotional strategy that you use to improve the visibility of your local business on the web is called as local search marketing.
+The promotional strategy that you use to improve the visibility of your local business on the web is called local search marketing.

 And, the unique set of skills or techniques used for organic promotion of the local businesses is called as local SEO or local search engine optimization.

-Providing the clear information about your business and optimizing it for better user experience using some proven marketing tactics can transform your unknown local business into a widely recognized brand.
+Providing clear information about your business and optimizing it for better user experience using some proven marketing tactics can transform your unknown local business into a widely recognized brand.

 Why Does Local Listing in SEO is So Important Today?